aeeeeeep/ModelLink/examples/mixtral/README_en.md

     bash examples/mixtral/pretrain_mixtral_8x7b_ptd.sh
     ```

-    **Note**: If using multi machine training, and no data sharing configuration on the mechines, it's necessary to copy the generated data from the first node to others.
+    **Note**: If using multi machine training, and no data sharing configuration on the mechines, it's necessary to add the parameter `--no-shared-storage`.
+This parameter will determine whether non master nodes need to load data based on distributed parameters, and check the corresponding cache and generated data.

 2. Fine-Tuning